 After the conclusion of bankruptcy proceedings, but before any debt can be discharged, bankruptcy debtors must participate in a government-approved financial management education program.
 You can get more information on the procedure for financial management education (and a list of approved debtor education providers) from the U.S. Trustee Program (a component of the Department of Justice responsible for overseeing the administration of bankruptcy cases).

-If you are considering filing for bankruptcy, changes in the law may impact the process and your eligibility.
+If you're considering filing for bankruptcy, changes in the law may impact the process and your eligibility.
 A lawyer can ensure that you exercise your rights and hold onto as much of your property as possible while resolving your debt crisis.
-Contact a local attorney for a free initial case review to discuss how they can help chart a course through bankruptcy's treacherous waters.
+Contact a local bankruptcy law attorney and learn how they can help chart a course through bankruptcy's treacherous waters.